 Fulvio’s résumé includes a number of design projects on a variety of building types, including: luxury assisted-living facilities, office buildings, mixed-use and retail.
 Rabits & Romano was selected as part of the design team for the first Banco do Brasil Orlando, the first ground up branch in America.
 The design was awarded XI Grande Prêmio de Arquitetura Corporativa, one of the most prestigious designations in South America.
 The bank, which was designed in a Modern Brazilian style, became an iconic building with Brazilian immigrants in Orlando, as shown on March 13, 2016, when it served as a rallying point for immigrants to voice their opinions on political events happening back in their native Brazil.

 One of Fulvio’s signature projects was I-Drive NASCAR, an indoor go-kart racing facility, for which he served as designer, coordinator and project manager.
 Rabits & Romano received an Award of Merit from ENR Southeast Magazine and was recognized in Qualified Remodeler’s 2015 Master Design Awards for that project.
-Romano also worked on other projects with national visibility, such as Danilo Gentili's Comedy Club, which was featured in Forbes Magazine on March 17, 2015, and the ShantiNiketan Condominiums, which were featured in the New York Times on March 25, 2016, and on National Public Radio on February 6, 2015.
+Romano also worked on other projects with national visibility such as the ShantiNiketan Condominiums, which were featured in the New York Times on March 25, 2016, and on National Public Radio on February 6, 2015.

 Whether supporting his heritage, supporting his college alumni association or bringing new business to south Orange County, Fulvio Romano is actively engaged.
 In 2016, he was appointed to the City of Orlando’s Appearance Review Board, a seven-member panel that applies appearance standards from city code to assure that developments align with established redevelopment guidelines and growth management plans.
 Members must be nominated by the mayor and confirmed by the city council.